Athletes’ responsibilities include (but are not limited to):

 - Informing medical personnel of their obligation not to use any substances or methods prohibited according to the Prohibited List in force and taking responsibility to make sure that any medical treatment received does not violate anti-doping rules;

-- Applying for a Therapeutic Use Exemption (TUE) to the JJIF (or the national anti-doping organization if the athlete is a national level athlete) if no alternative permitted treatment is possible (see the JJIF’s TUE application process);
+- Applying for a Therapeutic Use Exemption (TUE) to the JJIF (or the national anti-doping organisation if the athlete is a national level athlete) if no alternative permitted treatment is possible (see the JJIF’s TUE application process);

 - Disclosing to JJIF and to their National Anti-Doping Organisation any decision finding that the Athlete committed an anti-doping violation within the previous ten years.